Richard Joseph Malone: Smith case

 In August 2018, WKBW-TV reported that Malone had returned at least priest accused of sexual abuse of minors to active ministry.
-A teacher at Mary of the Lake school in Hamburg, New York, Smith had allegedly gained a reputation for inappropriate behavior with its students; some students called him the "creeper".
+A teacher at Mary of the Lake school in Hamburg, New York, Reverend Art Smith had allegedly gained a reputation for inappropriate behavior with its students; some students called him the "creeper".
 The final straw was in 2011 when Smith sent the message "I love you" to a boy on Facebook.
 After a parent complaint and comments from other staff members, principal Kristine Hider complained about Smith to the diocese, calling him a "predator".
 Malone's predecessor, Bishop Edward Kmiec, removed Smith from active ministry and sent him away for treatment.

 Malone returned Smith to ministry in November 2012.
 Malone allowed Smith to serve at a church nursing home, but asked him informally not to wear clerical attire, offer sacraments, or say mass publicly.
 In 2013, the nursing home terminated Smith, due to allegations of inappropriately touching two young male employees.
 In 2015, Malone restored Smith's ability to offer sacraments publicly and wrote concerning him, "I am unaware of anything in his background which would render him unsuitable to work with minor children."
 He wrote a similar letter the following year.
 Smith was sent to live in a parish rectory.
 In 2017, the diocese suspended Smith, pending investigation of a new substantiated allegation of sexual abuse of minors.

 A few clergy on the list who were still active in ministry have been suspended.
-On September 28, Malone named Steven L. Halter, a former agent in the FBI's Buffalo Division, director of the Diocese's newly created Office of Personal Responsibility, which handles sex abuse complaints in the Diocese.
+On September 28, Malone named Steven L. Halter, a former agent in the FBI's Buffalo Division, as director of the diocese's new Office of Personal Responsibility, which handles sex abuse complaints.